-At December 31, 2018, there are federal net operating loss carryovers of \$56,281, expiring between 2027 through 2038.
-In addition, there is a Federal Tax Credit of \$1,270, which will expire in 2020.
-State net operating loss carryovers are \$224,593 with varying expiration dates.
+At December 31, 2019, there are federal net operating loss carryovers of \$335,790, expiring between 2028 through 2039.
+In addition, there is a Federal Tax Credit of \$11,352, which will expire at varying dates.
+State net operating loss carryovers are \$480,503 with varying expiration dates.
 The Net Operating Loss (NOL) utilization is contingent upon the Company's ability to generate future income.

-The tax years 2015, 2016, and 2017 are open to audit by the federal government.
+The tax years 2016, 2017, 2018 and 2019 are open to audit by the federal government.
 The Company is also subject to audit in various state jurisdictions.
 All expected results for both federal and state income tax audits have been recognized in the consolidated financial statements.